mothership-ec/cog-mothership-commerce/readme.md

 	}

 ##Product
 A Product object represents a certain product.
 They provide attributes such as the category and brand as well a prices.
 Units allow Variants on Products such as "size" and "colour".
-For this reason, it is usually desireable to use Units over Products when displaying prices to users.
+For this reason, it is usually desirable to use Units over Products when displaying prices to users.

 If no prices are provided on a Unit, it will default to the Product prices.

 ##Product\Types
 Each product has a Type associated to it.
 The main use of a Type is to allow different information to be required by different products.
 For example a `MusicProductType` requires an Artist to be provided.
-Types also allow the "display name" to be set inot to a different format.
+Types also allow the "display name" to be set into to a different format.

 Types provided for use within the admin panel are set in the IoC as the service `product.types`.
 Only types registered in the service container may be used when creating products.